Updated March 2021

 There are no such compunctions associated with behavioral therapies.
 Since these therapies primarily involve talking, they are well-suited for telehealth, provided one finds a therapist who uses such teletherapy.

 The main behavioral therapy for SUD is cognitive-behavioral therapy (CBT).
-Substance abuse at its core is usually a means to suppress unwanted thoughts or feelings (negative emotions, chronic pain).
+Substance use disorder at its core is usually a means to suppress unwanted thoughts or feelings (negative emotions, chronic pain).
 CBT teaches better, healthier ways to cope or deal with them.
 Those lessons can be helpful to everybody during pandemic-induced social distancing.

 Other behavioral therapies include dialectical behavior therapy (DBT), a variation of CBT that is sometimes used for women with alcohol use disorder, borderline disorder (BPD), and motivational enhancement therapy (MET), which is sometimes used with CBT to overcome resistance to SUD treatment.